 CHAM before and after project interventions including Covid-19 sensitization and door to door vaccination campaigns, engaged and jointly planned with relevant program coordinators including Expanded Program for Immunization (EPI), Health Promotion, environmental health cluster leaders, health disease surveillance (HSAs) or Community Health Workers (CHWs), health management information (HMIS) officers, DHMT members and chairpersons of community influencers( faith leaders, political leaders, Senior HSAs and Traditional leaders from ADC members) .
 This was meant to plan activity strategies and later through postmortem to reflect on the activity implementation together.

-Some of the highlights in Q3 include CHAM’s participation in district technical working groups for national mass Polio and Cholera vaccination campaign.
+Some of the highlights i include CHAM’s participation in district technical working groups for national mass Polio and Cholera vaccination campaign.

-Joint Review with DHOs
+Joint Review meetings with DHOs

-In Q4, CHAM held a review meeting with DHMT members, program coordinators and HMIS officers from Phalombe and Chiradzulu DHOs.
-The team discussed Covid-19 data harmonization in OHSP and Excel participated in the meeting
+CHAM held a review meeting with DHMT members, program coordinators and HMIS officers from Phalombe and Chiradzulu DHOs.
+The team discussed Covid-19 data harmonization in OHSP and Excel.

-DIP: CHAM, as DHO partner, also participated in the District Implementation Plan (DIP) review meeting for Phalombe and Chiradzulu.
+CHAM, as DHO partner, also participated in the District Implementation Plan (DIP) review meetings for Phalombe and Chiradzulu.
 The DIP is the core strategic plan for health sector implementation throughout the district for all health programs.

 CHAM also participated in a joint EPI program review meeting with Ministry of Health at national level.
 CHAM along with other VAN implementing partners, presented VAN project progress in Malawi.